 Yes, using an electric shaver to shave your chest hair is pretty easy.
 But using a manual razor isn’t, especially if you have a lot of chest hair.

 In fact, if it’s long, you’ll probably have to trim it first anyway.
 So you’ve got double the workload.

 Trimming is more straightforward.
-You set it to the length you want, and you trim down.
+You set it to the length you want, and you trim it down.
 If you want a more nuanced look, you can vary the length in different areas.
 This can make it look more natural and even.

 Again, this depends on what you use to shave.
 Electric shavers are expensive.
 In fact, they’re generally more expensive than body groomers and trimmers.

-Men with an impressive torso may opt for shaving over trimming, simply because they want as clean a finish as possible.
+Men with an impressive body may opt for shaving over trimming, simply because they want as clean a finish as possible.
 It’s no secret that a layer of hair does tend to mask muscle definition.

-Shaving will give you a smoother finish, but it’s very temporary.
+Shaving will give you a smoother finish, but it’s temporary.
 After a few days, you’ll start to notice some chest stubble cropping up.